 Return to Milan and return the rental car.

 Explore the centre of Milan with its awesome white gothic Duomo and luxury shopping malls.
 Next to the Duomo, you’ll find the beautiful Galleria Vittorio Emanuele II where you must walk through to find the mosaic bull.
 It’s an old Italian tradition to spin on the bull for good luck!
-Near the galleria, you’ll find Starbucks Reserve Roastery, a Willy Wonka style coffee shop and Roastary that cannot be missed.
+Near the galleria, you’ll find Starbucks Reserve Roastery, a Willy Wonka style coffee shop and Roastery that cannot be missed.

 Milan has many noteworthy arts and cultural attractions, such as Da Vinci’s Last Supper (need to book well in advance) and the Da Vinci Museum for art enthusiasts and the Sforza Castle.